Predestination-Freewill Dyspepsia (P2)

 Are God's Purposes Unstoppable?

 Perhaps the most poignant scripture of all, 2Peter 3:9, makes it simple and obvious that individuals can reject God's saving purpose for them (NASB): ...not willing for any to perish, but for all to come to repentance.
-Young's Literal Translation words the key phrase like this, ...not counselling any to be lost...
-And yet, as we all know, as Jesus Himself often states, many will defy this divine will and counsel and perish.
+Young's Literal Translation words the key phrase like this: ...not counselling any to be lost...
+And yet, as we all know, as Jesus Himself often states, many people will defy this divine will and counsel and perish in a real hell.

 The intrinsic flaw in many predestination-freewill conversations is that they focus on the wrong starting point (usually predestination).
-The salvation sequence does not start with predestination or freewill; these are later events.
-The sequence begins with with the closely interrelated trio of God’s sovereignty, omnitemporality, and foreknowledge.
-Even more importantly, though, is how these are expressed in God’s overall rulership, and individual salvation in particular.
+The salvation sequence does not start with predestination or freewill; those are later events.
+The sequence begins with the interrelated trio of God’s sovereignty, omnitemporality, and foreknowledge, and more specifically, how these are expressed in God’s overall rulership and individual salvation.

 When we combine and harmonize the scriptures about God's meticulous sovereignty with those about His selective sovereignty, a coherent truth emerges: God expresses His sovereignty selectively, with great wisdom and restraint, while choosing certain aspects of reality and moments on earth to express His sovereignty meticulously.
-Also, Scripture most certainly shows us some of God's purposes can be stopped--the purposes framed within a matrix with human choices, like personal salvation.
+Furthermore, Scripture most certainly documents that some of God's purposes can be stopped--the purposes He intentionally framed within a matrix with human choices, like personal salvation.
 This has nothing to do with God's sovereignty or ability.
 Rather, it has everything to do with His preferred norm of working with people's informed consent, conferring on them existential and decision-making dignity.